TrellixVulnTeam/swahilipython_SCMU/Doc/library/zipapp.rst

 needing major changes to your application.

-1. If your application depends on a package that includes a C extension, that package cannot be run from a zip file (this is an OS limitation, as executable code must be present in the filesystem for the OS loader to load it).
-In this case, you can exclude that dependency from the zipfile, and either require your users to have it installed, or ship it alongside your zipfile and add code to your ``__main__.py`` to include the directory containing the unzipped module in ``sys.path``.
+1. If your application depends on a package that includes a C extension, that package cannot be run kutoka a zip file (this is an OS limitation, as executable code must be present in the filesystem for the OS loader to load it).
+In this case, you can exclude that dependency kutoka the zipfile, and either require your users to have it installed, or ship it alongside your zipfile and add code to your ``__main__.py`` to include the directory containing the unzipped module in ``sys.path``.
 In this case, you will need to make sure to ship